jkenlooper/www.weboftomorrow.com/src/site/README.md

 **1-elements**: Only plain element selectors with no class or id used.
 Should rarely be nested.

-**2-objects**: These are design agnostic and are used in a wide range of websites.
+**2-objects**: These are design agnostic and have the potential to be used in a wide range of websites.
 Mostly for commonly used layouts and such.
 Most should follow a naming convention.

 **3-components**: Components follow a naming convention to isolate them from other elements.
 A test page describing the intended use should be made for each.
-If a component is not like to be reusable, then it's likely it should be in the theme section.
+If a component is not likely to be reusable, then it should be in the theme section.

 **4-theme**: *Still experimenting.* Sorta following the ECSS naming convention.
 Can wrap components for additional styling if the key selector rule is applied.